-Children thoroughly enjoy maths at Abberley Parochial Primary School.
-Maths is taught in a variety of ways.
-We strive to make maths as real as possible using authentic and every day examples.
+Children thoroughly enjoy maths at Abberley Parochial VC Primary School.
+Maths is taught in a variety of ways and we strive to make maths as real as possible using authentic and everyday examples.

-Each week, children participate in our Big maths calculation challenge which is tailored to the individual child's next steps in learning.
-The calculations are aligned to the National Curriculum for each year group and through our big maths we are able to target a pupils individual need when it comes to calculation and number work.
-Once a child hs demonstrated that they have a secure understanding of all the concepts required to complete a level accurately they are moved onto the next level.
-Each week, the children participate in a workshop, where they reflect and review any mistakes they have made and have the chance to overcome misconceptions with their peers or an adult to help them achieve this aspect in the next big maths session.
+Each week, children participate in our Big Maths calculation challenge which is tailored to the individual child's next steps in learning.
+The calculations are aligned to the National Curriculum for each year group and through our Big Maths we are able to target a pupils' individual need when it comes to calculation and number work.
+Once a child has demonstrated that they have a secure understanding of all the concepts required to complete a level accurately, they are moved onto the next level.
+Each week, the children participate in a workshop where they reflect and review any mistakes they have made and have the chance to overcome misconceptions with their peers or an adult to help them achieve this aspect in the next Big Maths session.

 Our vocabulary progression document can be found by following this link: Mathematics Vocabulary progression

 In order to reinforce the variety of arithmetic that is taught in school, children from Year 2 onwards take home their maths arithmetic book each week to complete one page for their homework.
 We follow the Schofield and Sims workbooks for this and the books are targeted precisely at the children's level so that they are independently accessible.
 Teachers use the information gathered through marking these books to inform their planning in class, so if pupils find a particular concept challenging at home parents may help, but this should be indicated so that we are aware that there are misconceptions in a certain area.

 At least each half-term, pupils take part in a mathematical investigation.
 These are more open-ended activities which require a logical approach to reaching a conclusion rather than simply finding the right answer.
 Through these investigations, we seek to instil in pupils the ability to approach a problem methodically and to recognise that maths is not always black and white, but may involve lots of different approaches.